-ERP, CRM, Cybersecurity, Intranets, LMS and eCommerce are some of the technology categories commonly associated with a formal technology evaluation process.
+CRM, ERP, Cybersecurity, e-commerce, and agentic AI platforms are some of the enterprise technology categories commonly associated with a formal evaluation process.

-A thorough technology evaluation is often an in-house effort, but many companies contract with third parties for assistance with an evaluation.
+A thorough technology evaluation is often an in-house effort, but many companies contract with third parties to assist with the evaluation.

 Why do some companies bring in a third party?
 They may not have the inclination to do the requisite staff interviews.
 They may not have time to research the market for a short list of potential solutions.